 Hawaiian monk seals are endemic to Hawaiian Islands, meaning that they can only be found in Hawaii.
 They are one of the rarest seal species in Hawaiian oceans and came close to extinction.

-This species is endangered, but has made a comeback since the 1970s due to conservation efforts such as captive breeding programs and safe havens for Hawaiian Monk Seals.
+This species remains endangered, but its population has been slowly recovering since 2013 thanks to conservation efforts such as captive breeding programs and safe havens for Hawaiian Monk Seals.

-Over 5,000 Hawaiian Monk Seal live throughout Hawaiian waters.
+Approximately 1,600 Hawaiian monk seals live throughout Hawaiian waters.
 Its habitats range from Hawaiian waters, sand bars, coral reefs, and shallow lagoons.

 These species preys on fish like eels, squid, mackerels, jacks, groupers , octopuses and small sharks.
 They are solitary animals that only come together to mate or when females have pups.